neptuno-fpga/Binaries/Computers/Acorn Archimedes/readme.md

 Readme source https://github.com/MiSTer-devel/Archie_MiSTer#readme
 Installation
-Copy the *.rbf into a root folder of the SD card.
+Copy the *.np1 into a root folder of the SD card.
 Copy a version of a RiscOS ROM into the "Archie" folder, renaming it to riscos.rom.

 Reset
 warm reset: short press ctrl-alt-alt or USER button.